 Music Therapy at Best Drug Rehabilitation

 Best Drug Rehabilitation takes a complete look at recovery.
-After helping clients go through a detox process that utilizes natural health solutions and medical treatment when needed, Best Drug Rehabilitation prepares people for recovery through one-on-one counseling, group counseling, and groups that replace the need for substance abuse with new life skills.
-With groups in in music, art, martial arts, yoga, and more, the creative side of the brain is stimulated and the focus shifts from withdrawal effects to new studies.
-Music therapy in particular has been one of the major forces in alternative treatments for addiction recovery.
+After helping clients go through a detox process that utilizes natural health solutions and medical treatment when needed, Best Drug Rehabilitation prepares people for healing through one-on-one counseling, group counseling, and groups that replace the need for substance abuse with new life skills.
+With groups in music, art, martial arts, yoga, and more, the creative side of the brain is stimulated and the focus shifts from withdrawal effects to new studies.
+Music therapy, in particular, has been one of the major forces in alternative treatments for addiction recovery.

 Express Yourself through Music

 Outside of the United States, music has been used in recovery therapy for addictions and illnesses throughout the world.
-More recently, the practice has picked up steam in America.
-Best Drug Rehabilitation recognizes that music helps recovering clients get in touch with others through creative art, express their own feelings, and replace substance abuse with a healthy alternative.
+More recently, the practice has gained popularity in America.
+Best Drug Rehabilitation recognizes that music helps clients get in touch with others through creative art, express their feelings, and replace substance abuse with a healthy alternative.
 Music therapy is just one of many tools Best Drug Rehabilitation uses in treating clients.

 Listening, Learning, and Playing

-Music therapy focuses both on listening and playing music.
-The benefits of listening to music have been well known for years; music affects moods, helps concentration, invokes memories, releases anxiety and stress, and can promote optimism and positive thinking.
+Music therapy focuses both on listening to and playing music.
+The benefits of listening to music have been well-known for years.
+It affects moods, helps concentration, invokes memories, releases anxiety and stress, and can promote optimism and positive thinking.
 Playing music helps build skills by learning music theory and the operations and abilities of an instrument.
-As an educational tool, music helps replace substance cravings with a focus on stimulating the mind in a healthy way.
+As an educational tool, music helps replace substance cravings with a focus on healthily stimulating the mind.
 By setting goals for learning an instrument, recovering clients can watch their abilities improve and see how working hard at achieving their ambitions helps them recover.